biothings/biothings.api/docs/doc/standalone.rst

 Using standalone instances requires to have a Docker server up and running, some basic knowledge about commands to run and use containers.
 Images have been tested on Docker >=17.
+Using AWS cloud, you can use our public AMI **biothings_demo_docker** (``ami-40e03938``) with Docker pre-configured and ready for standalone demo instances deployment.
+We recommend using instance type with at least 8GiB RAM, such as ``t2.large``.
+AMI comes with an extra 30GiB EBS volume, which should be enough to deploy any demo instances.

-Using AWS cloud, you can use AMI ``ami-6e1a0117`` and install Docker with ``sudo apt-get install docker.io``.
+Alternately, you can install your own Docker server (on recent Ubuntu systems, ``sudo apt-get install docker.io`` is usually enough).
 You may need to point Docker images directory to a specific hard drive to get enough space, using ``-g`` option:

 .. code:: bash